 SHALL support the Messages Service according to [OS-Social-API] section 2.7.
 In particular, MSN Servers and MSN Clients SHALL support the retrieval and deletion of messages and SHOULD support the update of messages.

-In addition, the abuse reporting functionality and the related management SHOULD be supported by MSN Clients and MSN Servers.
+In addition, the following functionalities SHOULD be supported by MSN Clients and MSN Servers:

+The abuse reporting functionality and the related management.
 When supported, this functionality SHALL be implemented as part of the ActivityStreams Service, according to section 9.2.3.1 at least on the following object types: “activity”, “image”, “video”, “person” and “application”.

-MSN Clients & MSN Servers SHOULD further support the Gateway functionality according to section 7.1.4.
+The Gateway functionality according to section 7.1.4.

+The setup of subscriptions according to section 7.1.5.

 Furthermore, when referring to identifiers over MSN-1 as OpenSocial “Global-Id”, MSN Clients & MSN Servers SHALL support IRIs as a valid Global-Id format (including user identifiers according to section 9.1.1.1), also in order to be consistent with the other protocols and/or formats used in this specifications that rely on URI/IRIs as global identifiers.
 Support for the Global-Id format defined in [OS-Core-Data] section 2.8 is NOT RECOMMENDED.